School of Natural Sciences and Mathematics

 The Bachelor of Science Actuarial Science (AS) Program at The University of Texas at Dallas is administered through the Department of Mathematical Sciences.

 Students receive a rigorous mathematical background including all the major courses taken by students majoring in mathematics or statistics.
-Further, ten courses devoted to finance, economics, applied statistics, insurance, and actuarial science are required.
+Further, ten courses devoted to finance, economics, accounting, applied statistics, information technology and actuarial science are required.
+All students are prepared to take three actuarial preliminary exams (Probability - P/1, Financial Mathematics - FM/2, Models in Financial Economics- MFE/3F) and achieve Validation of Educational Experience (VEE) credits in applied statistical methods, economics, and corporate finance.
+Students also receive rigorous instruction in preparation for a major part of the two additional actuarial preliminary exams (Models in Life Contingencies - MLC/LC and Construction and Evaluation of Actuarial Models - C/4) as well as for the two CAS Exams (Stochastic Processes/Statistics - ST and Statistics and Probabilistic Models - S).
 Upon completion of this program, a student will have the knowledge and business background necessary to pursue a career as an actuary, as well as to undertake graduate study in actuarial science, statistics, mathematics, economics, or finance.

 Bachelor of Science in Actuarial Science